cirosantilli/python-cheat/matplotlib/README.md

     plt.plot([1,0])
     plt.show()

-#savefig
+## savefig

 Plot to file

 Recommended formats are:

 - SGV: vector.
 Very precise, but needs to be transformed into bits before being put in a PDF.
-- PNG: loseless compression.
+- PNG: lossless compression.
 Simpler to put in PDF because it represents bits directly.

 examples: